JJJ/ab-testing-for-wp/README.txt

 == Screenshots ==
 1. Creating an A/B Test in the post editor
+2. Testing the variants on your website
-2. Creating an A/B Test in the post editor (still)
+3. Creating an A/B Test in the post editor (still)
-3. Overview of running tests
+4. Overview of running tests

 == Changelog ==
+= 1.2.0 =
+* Instant variant previews from the admin bar

 = 1.1.0 =
 * Updated assets
 * Minor fixes